Communities developing resources and competencies for using their languages

 Cameron and Elaine Townsend make the first of eleven trips to the Soviet Union.
-Cameron Townsend's observations of multilingual education in the region are recorded in his 1972 book, They Found a Common Language: Community Through Bilingual Education.
+Cameron Townsend wrote his observations of multilingual education in the region in his 1972 book, They Found a Common Language: Community Through Bilingual Education.

-In 1971 SIL purchases one hundred acres in southwest Dallas, Texas, USA for the future location of SIL International's headquarters.
-In time the International Linguistics Center would also provide office space for partner organizations, as well as classrooms and administrative space for academic training (first Texas SIL and later the Graduate Institute of Applied Linguistics).
+In 1971, SIL purchases one hundred acres in southwest Dallas, Texas, USA for the future location of SIL International's headquarters.
+In time, the International Linguistics Center (ILC) would also provide office space for partner organizations, as well as classrooms and administrative space for academic training (first Texas SIL and later the Graduate Institute of Applied Linguistics).

 Top: Land purchased for the future ILC shown in a 1971 aerial photo.

 Bottom: By 1995 the ILC includes four office buildings around a landscaped quadrangle, an RV park and meeting room for seasonal volunteers, a dormitory for students and visitors, a dining hall, a swimming pool and extensive hiking trails showcasing the unique escarpment landscape.

 The first year-round linguistics training program begins at the newly-established International Linguistics Center in Dallas, Texas, USA.

 SIL receives the Ramon Magsaysay Award for International Understanding "in recognition of its inspired outreach to nonliterate tribes people, recording and teaching them to read their own languages and enhancing their participation in the larger community of man."

 The SIL International Board appoints Dr. Frank Robbins as SIL Executive Director.